CEOJO/Clementina-Ojo/README.md

                   CLEMENTINA OJO(M.A.), BELIZEAN NATIVE, WITH A PASSION FOR RESEARCH AND DATA ANALYTICS.

-I hold a Master's of Science in Data Science.
-I have experience working in a variety of settings including the Missouri Public Defenders Office and the Belize Magistrate Court as an intern/volunteer, where I was able to observe policy impact and various aspects of the criminal justice process.
+I hold a Master's of Science in Data Science and have experience in data analysis and continuous quality improvement.
 I have also participated in research projects exploring a number of criminal justice issues and possible solutions.
-As for my future, I hope to work in policy analysis, with a diverse team in order to bring about policy level change.
+In the future, I hope to use data to inform change in legislation.
 I have strong skills in oration, data entry and analysis, research synthesis and analysis, data extraction, as well as proficiency with data analytics softwares, such as SQL, Salesforce, Tableau, Excel.
-In my free time, you can find me exercising, dancing with friends, reading a James Patterson book.
+In my free time, you can find me exercising, dancing with friends or reading.

   <img width="804" alt="Screen Shot 2023-10-18 at 11 53 20 AM" src="https://github.com/CEOJO/ceojo.github.io/assets/118863725/86cad600-8d8d-44ad-ac00-14596c15075b">